Water dispenser: History

+The water dispenser was first invented in 1906 by Luther Haws.

 Dispenser types

 Wall-mounted / recessed

 The wall-mounted type is connected to the building's water supply for a continuous supply of water and electricity to run a refrigeration unit to cool the incoming water, and to the building's waste disposal system to dispose of unused water.
 Wall-mounted water coolers are frequently used in commercial buildings like hospitals, schools, businesses, and other facilities where a facility manager is present to monitor its installation and maintenance.

 In the standard wall-mounted cooler, also commonly referred to as a water fountain or drinking fountain, a small tank in the machine holds chilled water so the user does not have to wait for chilled water.
 Water is delivered by turning or pressing a button on a spring-loaded valve located on the top of the unit, that turns off the water when released.
 Some devices also offer a large button on the front or side.
 Newer machines may not have a button at all; instead, a sensor that detects when someone is near and activates the water.
 Water is delivered in a stream that arches up, allowing the user to drink directly from the top of the stream of water.
 These devices usually dispense water directly from the municipal water supply, without treatment or filtering.

 Wall mount water coolers come in a wide variety of styles, from recessed models to splash resistant, contoured basins protruding out from the wall, traditional rounded square edge designs, bottle filler and water cooler combination units, bi-level designs, with other features and options.
 These are sometimes installed to meet local, state or federal codes.